croffler/hugo-test/site/content/sbp/mongodb-datagrid.markdown

 The client application has several options:

-1. `runWrite.bat` â€“ will write 10 `Person` objects into the data grid and persist to MongoDB.
+1. `runWrite.bat` - will write 10 `Person` objects into the data grid and persist to MongoDB.
-2. `runWriteMultiple.bat` â€“ will write 100 `Person` objects (10 batches of 10 Person objects) into the data grid and persist to MongoDB.
+2. `runWriteMultiple.bat` - will write 100 `Person` objects (10 batches of 10 Person objects) into the data grid and persist to MongoDB.
-3. `runRead.bat` â€“ will read a `Person` object from the data grid.
+3. `runRead.bat` - will read a `Person` object from the data grid.
-4. `runReadMultiple.bat` â€“ will read a 100 `Person` object from the data grid.
+4. `runReadMultiple.bat` - will read a 100 `Person` object from the data grid.

 # Opening .NET Solution with Microsoft Visual Studio